 Surveys conducted with community partners and members overwhelming indicated employment as the primary concern and barrier to economic stability; specifically the lack of employment opportunities and living wage jobs within the county.
 SCCAP continues to offer through its Employment Training Center employment skills and support services.
+Note: Employment Services are now under the umbrella of the Community Services Department.
 While concerted effort continues surrounding economic development in Schoharie County, the county continues to experience setbacks with cutbacks with large employers and recent announcements of reduced hours and closures.

-The 2019 Community Needs Assessment also highlighted concern regarding child care - the availability and cost.
+The Community Needs Assessment also highlighted concern regarding child care - the availability and cost.
 Lack of child care also impacts individual's ability to obtain stable employment.
 SCCAP's CCRR program works to provide technical support for current day care providers and also works with individuals who may be interested in starting a home base business.
 The CCRR department will also be offering baby sitter trainings so that older youth who are assisting with child care for their family and friends are educated child care.